drzhelnov/drzhelnov.github.io/README.md

 - Have been raising evidence-based practice awareness since 2016.
 - Currently at 500+ subscribers.

-## g) GRADUATE AND UNDERGRADU-ATE RESEARCH PROJECT SUPERVISION
+## g) GRADUATE AND UNDERGRADUATE RESEARCH PROJECT SUPERVISION

 2018&ndash;2020